Bir Tiguisit

 Bir Tiguisit, Buir Tiguisit or Bir Tighissit (بير تيغیسیت) is a locality located in the southern part of Saguia el-Hamra, in Western Sahara.
 It is located south of Tifariti, near the border with Mauritania.
-It is currently controlled by the Polisario Front, in the so-called Liberated Territories or Free Zone.
-The Moroccan authorities have integrated it into the Es-Semara Province in the region of Laâyoune-Sakia El Hamra.
+It is currently controlled by the Polisario Front, in the Liberated Territories.

 The demining carried out by MINURSO has made this population revitalized.
 It consists of a small hospital, a school and some small shops.

 Bir Tiguisit is located near the remains of the old Spanish colonial town of Colomina and one of the bases of MINURSO.